 The result: More people are owing money or receiving smaller refunds because the IRS changed the withholding table numbers to reflect the new tax law.
 “They just didn’t have enough taken out of every paycheck,” Hoffman said.

-Many employees, he added, didn’t know they had to change their W-4 form to make up for lost deductions or changes to such standbys as the property tax deduction.
+Many employees, he added, didn’t know they had to change their W-4 form (PDF) to make up for lost deductions or changes to such standbys as the property tax deduction.

 “Personal exemptions were eliminated, and many people will no longer benefit by itemizing deductions,” Hoffman said.
 “This resulted in too little being withheld from paychecks by employers during 2018 because the withholding amount chosen by employees was based on a larger deduction from income.”